catrincm/truthandsemantics-website/content/publication/stern-2020/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "to appear in _Modes of Truth.
-The Unified Approach to Modality, Truth, and Paradox_; Nicolai, C. and Stern, J. (eds.), Routledge."
+publication: "Chapter 7 in _Modes of Truth.
+The Unified Approach to Modality, Truth, and Paradox_; Nicolai, C. and Stern, J. (eds.), Routledge.
+Open Access Publication.
+See [preprint](/publication/stern-2020/BTWB.pdf) for corrections to published version."

 abstract: "The notions of belief and truth frequently interact in philosophical discourse but, surprisingly, a coherent semantics for such discourse is still wanting.
 Indeed, a number of puzzles stand in way of a satisfactory semantic account of the notion of truth in doxastic contexts.
 In this paper we discuss these puzzles and develop a more satisfactory semantic account that combines ideas from contextualist theories of attitude reports and Awareness semantics for non-idealized belief."